jbeuckm/TitaniumDrupalAdapter/README.md

 ```
 ### Make Requests

 The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure)`.
 There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. But they typically all construct a call to `makeAuthenticatedRequest`.
-That function should allow most things that people want to do with Drupal in a mobile environment.
+This function should facilitate most things that people want to do with Drupal in a mobile environment.
+It's also easy to use `makeAuthenticatedRequest' to make requests agaist custom Services.

 # Jasmine

-The included spec is intended to be run with [TiShadow](https://github.com/dbankier/TiShadow) and Jasmine.
+The included spec is intended to be run with [TiShadow](https://github.com/dbankier/TiShadow) + [Jasmine](http://pivotal.github.io/jasmine/).
 To make it work, copy the spec into your project's root spec/ folder.
 Edit `drupal_spec.js` to point to the `drupal` module location and the absolute url your server and api endpoint.